manthanhd/talkify/README.md

 var helpSkill = new Skill('help_skill', 'help', helpAction);
 ```

+**Note: ** Name of a skill can be undefined.
+However, please be aware that doing so will mean that the bot will execute that skill whenever its confidence level is 0 for responding to a given query.

 Once you have defined some skills, you need to add them to the bot.
 Add the skill to the bot like so:

 ```javascript